 The default operand-size attribute and/or address-size attribute can be overridden for a particular instruction by adding an operand-size and/or address-size prefix to an instruction.
-See Chapter 2 of the IA-32 Intel Architecture Software Developer's Manual, Volume 2A.
+See Chapter 2, "Instruction Format," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.
 The effect of this prefix applies only to the targeted instruction.